 - Repeat this three times a week to achieve good results.

 Remember that you should always try to wear comfortable and breathable shoes to speed up your skin’s healing process.

-Furthermore, you should be patient when waiting for visible results, given that none of the remedies mentioned above produce immediate results.
+Furthermore, you should be patient when waiting for results, because none of the remedies mentioned above start to work immediately.